fluree/docs.flur.ee/src/content/0.11.0/docs/schema/predicates.md

 Transactions not support in SPARQL
 ```

-Add you can create new predicates with a `_predicate/longDescription`:
+And you can create new predicates with a `_predicate/longDescription`:

 ```flureeql